CSpanias/cspanias.github.io/_posts/2023-10-03-Mr Robot Write Up (2023).md

 ## 3. Dictionary Attack with hydra

 Let's focus on **obtaining the credentials** needed to login to the wordpress portal.
 The high level plan here is the following:

 1. Check the **error message** of a failed login attempt.
 We will need this message for performing a dictionary attack using hydra.
 2. Capture the packet of the failed login attempt with Burp Suite's Proxy to find its **parameters**.
 We will also need these for performing the dictionary attack with hydra.
 3. Perform a dictionary attack with hydra to **build a wordlist containing valid usernames**.
 4. Perform a second dictionary attack using the newly-created username wordlist to **find passwords**, again, using hydra.

 First things first.
 Let's try to login with random credentials:

 ![WordPress error message when trying to login with an invalid username.](wp-login-error1.jpg)

-When trying to login using _Admin_ as both the username and password, it comes back with an "_ERROR: Invalid username. message_".
+When trying to login using _Admin_ as both the username and password, it comes back with an `ERROR: Invalid username.` message.
 Note that down!

 Next, let's capture a failed login request using Burp Suite's Proxy (_if you are unfamiliar with Burp Suite, I would highly recommend going through THM's excellent [Burp Suite module](https://tryhackme.com/module/learn-burp-suite)_):